hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 The common triggering sources where you can hook your Lambda function:

-* Sign-up, confirmation, and sign-in
+* Sign-up, confirmation, and sign-in.
-* Pre and post-authentication
+* Pre and post-authentication.
-* Custom authentication challenge
+* Custom authentication challenge.
-* Pre token generation
+* Pre token generation.
-* Migrate user
+* Migrate user.
-* Custom message
+* Custom message.

 Let’s take a look at how custom email or phone notifications work.
 Amazon Cognito trigger Lambda function.
 Lambda function customizes the message for the user before sending it.

 The triggering sources for the custom messages are:

-* Confirmation code post-sign-up
+* Confirmation code post-sign-up.
-* The temporary password for new users
+* The temporary password for new users.
-* Resending confirmation code
+* Resending confirmation code.
-* Confirmation code to forget password request
+* Confirmation code to forget password request.
-* A manual request for new email/phone
+* A manual request for new email/phone.
-* Multi-factor authentication
+* Multi-factor authentication.

 Extra information: [Customizing User Pool Workflows with Lambda Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).

-## Managing HTTP Requests and Responses
+## Managing HTTP Requests and Responses.

 As soon as your web project grows, you may start experiencing a strong need to modify HTTP requests or responses.
 There’re a lot of possible use cases, and here are some of them:

-* Resizing the image based on user query to better handle mobile clients
+* Resizing the image based on user query to better handle mobile clients.
-* Serving WebP images for Chrome and Firefox browsers and JPEG/PNG for the rest
+* Serving WebP images for Chrome and Firefox browsers and JPEG/PNG for the rest.
-* Personalize Content by Country or Device Type Headers
+* Personalize Content by Country or Device Type Headers.

 **Lambda@Edge** and **CloudFront** integration can help to solve those problems.
 You have four places where you can use Lambda in combination with CloudFront:

 {{< my-picture name="real world use cases for AWS Lambda-Managing HTTP Requests and Responses" >}}

 * **Lambda 1** - Function can process HTTP requests before they get to CloudFront.
-* **Lambda 2** - Function can change HTTP requests after CloudFront has processed them
+* **Lambda 2** - Function can change HTTP requests after CloudFront has processed them.
 * **Lambda 3** - Function can process HTTP responses before they reach CloudFront.
 * **Lambda 4** - Function can change HTTP responses from the CloudFront.

 Here’s what you can implement using those Lambda functions:

-* Inspect cookies
+* Inspect cookies.
-* Rewrite URLs
+* Rewrite URLs.
-* Perform A/B testing
+* Perform A/B testing.
-* Serve website content based on the User-Agent header
+* Serve website content based on the User-Agent header.
-* Put in place access control logic for incoming requests
+* Put in place access control logic for incoming requests.
-* Add, delete, or change HTTP headers
+* Add, delete, or change HTTP headers.
-* Support redirects for the old URLs
+* Support redirects for the old URLs.
 * Make HTTP requests to other Internet resources and inject those results into your responses.

 More information: [Lambda@Edge Example Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html)

-## Automation of customer onboarding journey
+## Automation of customer onboarding journey.

 You can use [Lambda](https://aws.amazon.com/lambda/) and [Pinpoint](https://aws.amazon.com/pinpoint/)to build a cost-effective  serverless email marketing platform.
 Created or updated records at DynamoDB can cause a marketing automation process.